miyako/4d-presentation-summit-2023/Go Places with System Workers!/csv2json/csv2json.4d.4dz/Documentation/Classes/Csv2Json.md

 **.execute**($option : Variant)->$this : cs.Csv2Json

-Process a collection of file or a single file.
+Process a collection of files or a single file.

 Chained calls are queued as sequential tasks.